Welcome

-I am an assistant professor of Social Theory and Philosophy of the Social Sciences, holding a joint appointment at the Institute of Philosophy and the Institute of Sociology of the University of Zurich.
-I am also an external member of the Munich Center for Mathematical Philosophy at LMU Munich, a member of the Center for Higher Education and Science Studies (CHESS) at the University of Zurich, and an affiliated fellow with the F.A.
-Hayek Program for Advanced Study in Philosophy, Politics, and Economics at the Mercatus Center at George Mason University.
+I am Professor of Philosophy and History of Economics at the Institute of Philosophy at Leibniz University Hannover, Germany.
+I am also an external member of the Munich Center for Mathematical Philosophy at LMU Munich, an affiliated member of the Center for Higher Education and Science Studies (CHESS) at the University of Zurich, and an affiliated fellow with the F.A.
+Hayek Program for Advanced Study in Philosophy, Politics, and Economics at the Mercatus Center at George Mason University as well as with the URPP 'Equality of Opportunity' at the University of Zurich.

 News